 Simple script to load website data

-Let's code the first version of our script now.
-Import the necessary libraries:
+Let's code the first version of our script to extract data.
+Start by importing the necessary libraries:

 import pandas as pd